copp1723/onekeel_agent/README.md

 ### Production Deployment

-1. Set up environment variables on your production server
+1. Set up environment variables on your production server (see [Configuration Guide](docs/CONFIGURATION.md))
 2. Clone the repository on your production server
 3. Install dependencies: `npm install`
 4. Build the application: `npm run build`